openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (3) The Wallet uses information from the Credential Offer to obtain the Credential Issuer's metadata including details about the Credential that this Credential Issuer wants to issue.
 This step is defined in (#credential-issuer-metadata).

 (4) The Wallet sends the Pre-Authorized Code obtained in step (2) in the Token Request to the Token Endpoint.
-The Wallet will send a PIN provided by the User, if it was required by the Credential Issuer.
+The Wallet will send a Transaction Code provided by the User, if it was required by the Credential Issuer.
 This step is defined in (#token_endpoint).

 (5) This step is the same as Step 5 in the Authorization Code Flow.

 It is important to note that anyone who possesses a valid Pre-Authorized Code, without further security measures, would be able to receive a VC from the Credential Issuer.
 Implementers MUST implement mitigations most suitable to the use case.

-One such mechanism defined in this specification is the usage of PIN.
-If in the Credential Offer the Credential Issuer indicated that the PIN is required, the End-User is requested to type in a PIN sent via a channel different than the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.
+One such mechanism defined in this specification is the usage of Transaction Codes.
+If in the Credential Offer the Credential Issuer indicated that the Transaction Code is required, the End-User is requested to type in a Transaction Code sent via a channel different than the issuance Flow and the Transaction Code is sent to the Credential Issuer in the Token Request.

 For more details and concrete mitigations, see (#security_considerations_pre-authz-code).